WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 -   The web curator digital asset store (`wct-store.war`).

+Note that the `wct-agent.war` module has been replaced by two new modules `harvest-agent-h[13].war`.

-This document assumes that `1.6.2` (or an earlier version) is currently deployed to your Tomcat instance.
+This document assumes that 1.6.2 (or an earlier version) is currently deployed to your Tomcat instance.

 To begin the upgrade of the WCT to version 2.0: